 Despite the large number of patients who consent and are screened, in the targeted therapy era the pace of recruitment can be slower.
 The complexity of the whole landscape means clinical trial activity measures such as recruitment are no longer reflective of the research nurses’ workload.

-In the past 20 years as a Cancer Research nurse (CRN) I’ve seen how cancer treatments, prognosis and quality of life for many cancer patients have improved thanks to the cutting–edge treatments offered through clinical trials.
+In the past 20 years as a Cancer Research nurse (CRN) I’ve seen how cancer treatments, prognosis and quality of life for many cancer patients have improved thanks to the cutting-edge treatments offered through clinical trials.
 I’ve also seen how essential the CRN role is in the delivery of safe patient care and good quality research.
-I’m passionate about development of our research workforce because I know we can make a massive difference to patient experience in their cancer journey.
+I’m passionate about the development of our research workforce because I know we can make a massive difference to patient experience in their cancer journey.

 Amparo Domingo Lacasa